Federal Title IX Regulations: Information and Resources for Schools

 - Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination that school districts are required to adopt under §106.8(c).

 The WASB teamed up with the law firm of Boardman & Clark to hold a complimentary webinar about the new Title IX regulations.
 The July 8, 2020 presentation handout is here and a recording of the webinar is available here.

 For some of the most recent federal guidance on the Title IX regulations, including resources issued in 2021, please refer to the resources provided by the U.S. Department of Education, as listed and linked on this web page in the section (above) titled “The New Regulations and U.S. Department of Education Guidance.”

-Pending Department of Education Review of the Title IX Regulations
+Pending (2023) Department of Education Amendments to the Title IX Regulations